dwfault/PEView/README.md

   `40aa4c` 40aa50

   `40aa50` ...

   They are adjacent and the pointer point to the buffer.
-The buffer is used for store the date and time information so it was passed into the API GetDateFormat as lpDateStr.
+The buffer is used to store the date and time information so it was passed into the API GetDateFormat as lpDateStr.

 - At RVA 00404A9B, the return value of GetDateFormat is not checked but directly in used.

   - In coutries where English is the primary language nothing happens, because the cchDate just fix the buffer.

-  - In coutire like China, the ccDate is just off-by-one smaller than the buffer because of wide chars .The API returns 0.
-This zero is stored in eax, and lpTimeStr for GetTimeFormat values 0x40aa4f(0x40aa50-1 by  lea     edi, [edi+eax-1]).
-Thus when GetTimeFormat was called the pointer of char buffer was changed from `40aa50` to `3240aa50`.
+  - In coutries like China, the ccDate is just off-by-one smaller than the output `yyyy/MM/dd ddd ` because of wide chars.
+The API returns 0.
+This zero is stored in eax, and lpTimeStr for GetTimeFormat values 0x40aa4f(`0x40aa50-0x1` by `lea edi, [edi+eax-1]`).
+Thus when GetTimeFormat was called, the pointer of char buffer was changed from `40aa50` to `3240aa50`.
 The time was 23:10:49, the `32` refers to `2` and is the LSB of this DWORD.
+The `3240aa50` is an invalid pointer for most situations.

-- Thus if some module was loaded in VA `30000000`to `32000000`, it was possible to be a valid memory address.
-When display in the window, the content of the memory should be displayed thus cause a  information disclosure.
+- If some module was loaded in VA `30000000`to `32000000`, it was possible to be a valid memory address.
+When display in the window, the content of the memory should be displayed thus cause information disclosure.

 ## The Patch